 About Northern Norway

-Northern Norway is known for northern lights, wildlife safaris and midnight sun.
-It is also home to the Sami, Norway’s indigenous people.
+Northern Norway is known for wildlife safaris, midnight sun and northern lights.
+This part of the country is home to the Sami, Norway’s aborigines.

-The tourist information centre in Steinkjer will help you book accommodation and plan a tailor-made itinerary for your trip along Kystriksveien.
+The tourist information center in Steinkjer will help you book accommodation and plan a tailor-made itinerary for your trip along Kystriksveien.

 The tourist information offices in Finnmark will help you book accommodation and plan your trip.

 Meet nature, tranquillity and an endless array of activities in Nordland, the second largest county in Norway.

 in Nordland will help you book accommodation and activities.